GreenieT87/restmail.net/README.md

+# restmail.net docker-compose fork

+I dont need all the fancy ansible stuff a simple docker-compose file is enough for me.
+So this is exactly this.

+Basic functionality is all the same really only added the docker-compose file.

+## Original Readme

-# Email addresses for testing
+## Email addresses for testing

 [![Build Status](https://secure.travis-ci.org/mozilla/restmail.net.svg)](http://travis-ci.org/mozilla/restmail.net)